Azure/c-logging/v2/devdoc/logging.md

 A console sink shall be supported so that events are printed to the console using `printf`.

+The console sink shall have support for multithreading so that the output is not intermingled.

 ## API

 ### logger_log